WPBeginner

 The WordPress Trademark

 This is the reason why our site is called WPBeginner instead of WordPressBeginner.
-Any website, training course, or resource that you see has WordPress in their domain name is probably being run by someone who doesn’t know enough about WordPress.
-This means you probably shouldn’t pay them any of your money :)
+Any website, training course, or resource that you see has WordPress in its domain name is probably being run by someone who doesn’t know enough about WordPress.
+This means you probably shouldn’t pay them any of your money.

 Most legit businesses built around WordPress are aware of the trademark policies, and they respect the rules.

-WordPress as a software is free for you to download and use.
-However, to use WordPress on the web, you will need WordPress Hosting.
+WordPress is free software for you to download and use.
+However, to use WordPress on the web, you will need WordPress hosting.

 Related: How to Start a WordPress Blog (Ultimate Guide)

-Additional costs could be commercial WordPress themes also known as premium WordPress themes.
-However, you are not required to use those because there are over 6000+ free WordPress themes that you can use.
+Additional costs could be related to commercial WordPress themes, also known as premium WordPress themes.
+However, you are not required to use those because there are over 10,800+ free WordPress themes that you can use.

-People often use commercial plugins, but you are not required to use those as well because there are over 54,000+ free WordPress plugins available.
+People often use commercial plugins, but you are not required to use those either because there are over 59,000+ free WordPress plugins available.

-We have created a detailed guide on how much does it really cost to build a WordPress website with instructions on how to start a website on a budget and save money.
+We have created a detailed guide on how much it really costs to build a WordPress website, with instructions on how to start a website on a budget and save money.

-We hope that this article answered your questions about WordPress licensing, the costs of running a WordPress site, and the business around WordPress.
-You may also want to see our list of easy to start online business ideas that actually make money.
+We hope that this article answers your questions about WordPress licensing, the costs of running a WordPress site, and the business around WordPress.
+You may also want to see our guide on popular types of websites you can make in WordPress and our expert pick of the best small business website builders.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.